 #6501401177Address

-807 W Front St,,I was raised in Cincinnati but always summered on the lake in Leland.
-Being able to spend my summers up here was such a gift.
-Starting at the age of twelve we were able to drive the boat into town or to the yacht club or to a friend's house.
+807 W Front St,,I was raised in Cincinnati.
+My dad was a professor at U.C. and so we were fortunate to have the entire summer to spend on North Lake Leelanau.
+Summers in Leelanau were such a gift.
+Starting at the age of twelve we were able to drive the boat into town or to the yacht club.
 My days were jam-packed.
-I would wake up and teach sailing school at the Leland Yacht Club from nine to one, then take a nap on the dock or the beach, shower, then drive into Leland in the late afternoon where I had a job as a hostess.
+I would teach sailing school at the Leland Yacht Club in the mornings, then take a nap on the dock or the beach, shower, then drive into Leland where I had a job as a hostess.
 My sisters and I did this every summer and when we had a driver's license we had more options for employment.
-I started teaching sailing school in Omena and working at night waiting tables at The Cove in Leland.
-We stashed away thousands of dollars every summer.
+I stashed away thousands of dollars every summer (literally in a shoe box).
 Yes, we worked our tails off, but it really did not seem like it since we were enjoying all the beauty of Leelanau at the same time.

 Whether you are an experienced investor or a first-time buyer, Leelanau Living Realty Group can help you find the property of your dreams.
 Please feel free to browse our website or let us guide you every step of the way by calling or emailing us to set up an appointment today.